CALIFORNIA FAMILY CODE

 and Customs Enforcement of the Department of Homeland Security will have

-rights of all parties.
+the due process rights of all parties.

 (b) This section does not authorize the use of electronic recording for